mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

 #.
 By lowering the exposure in the LUT docker.
 This will increase the visible range of colors in the color selectors.
 You can even hotkey the exposure in the canvas input settings.
 #.
 By setting the nits slider in the :ref:`small_color_selector` higher than 100.
 #.
-Or simply by opening the internal color selector by double clicking the dual color button and typing in values higher than 1 into the field.
+Or simply by opening the internal color selector by double clicking the dual color button and typing in values higher than 1 into the input field.
 #.
 And finally by picking a really bright color from an image that has such values.

 Then paint.
-It’s recommended to make a bunch of swatches in the corner, at the least, until Krita’s new palette docker allows you to save the values properly.
+It’s recommended to make a bunch of swatches in the corner, at the least, until Krita’s new Palette docker allows you to save the values properly.

 Lighting based workflow
 ~~~~~~~~~~~~~~~~~~~~~~~

 So, we have our typical value based workflow, where we only paint the grays of the image so that we can focus on the values of the image.
 We can do something similar with Scene Linear Painting.

 Where with the value based workflow you paint the image as if it were a grayscale of what you intended to paint, with a lighting based workflow you paint as if all the objects are white.
 The effect of the color of an object can be determined by multiplying its base color with the color of the light.
-So you could paint objects as if they were white, paint the colors on a separate layer and just use the multiply blending mode to get the right colors.
+So you could paint objects as if they were white, paint the colors on a separate layer and just use the Multiply blending mode to get the right colors.

 .. figure:: /images/color_category/Krita_scenelinear_cat_02.png
    :align: center